BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 10:00am – 12:00pm Panel Discussion

-The morning session will commence with short presentations from our panelists followed by a moderated panel discussion and question period.
-Our panelists will offer insight from the perspectives of practice, advocacy, and policy-making.
+The morning session commenced with short presentations from our panelists followed by a moderated panel discussion and question period.
+Our panelists offered insight from the perspectives of practice, advocacy, and policy-making.

 12:00pm – 1:00pm Lunch & Networking